be-studio/lab-monitor/README.md

 - There were challenges to get the video to playback on mobile devices due to restrictions imposed by certain browsers on whether they should be muted, can be auto-played, etc. I ensured the video was set with `playsInline`, `muted` attributes and no `autoPlay` attribute, but work needs to be done to place a poster as a placeholder for the video before it renders on mobile devices.

 - A number of tests have been written for various components and hooks.
 Due to time constraints more coverage is required on the `VideoPlayer` component although a challenge exists to mock the video player and spy on its various functions to test the event handlers for the player.
 Tests also need writing for a few other mainly layout-based components.

+- With more time and effort the application could be optimised for performance including looking at the final build bundle sizes to see if they can be reduced.
+Options for optimisation include using streamlined libraries or parts of as necessary, lazy loading.

 ## Resources